K-Startup Grand Challenge: K-Startup Grand Challenge 2016

 2,439 teams from 124 countries applied to the KSGC 2016 program.
-After judges reviewed documents and auditioned them, 40 startups were selected for an accelerating program.
-On Demo day, only half of team was selected.
+After judges reviewed documents and auditioned the applicants, 40 startups were selected for an accelerating program.
+On Demo day, only half of these teams was selected.
 Those 20 teams were given addition fund from the government afterward.

 K-Startup Grand Challenge 2017

 The KSGC 2017 program was expanded to 49 teams.
 Those of 1,515 applicants invited to Korea.
 The program provided the following financial support: